 Open innovation is the framework of how a company can change its innovation efforts to become more transparent and not only include internal innovation, but also bring in external processes.
 Open innovation is about connecting the dots.
 It is about merging the internal and external resources to bring about better innovation faster.
 It is also about changing the mind-set and philosophy as well as creating the right culture within the company.

-How does a company go about creating the culture of open innovation?
+How does a company go about creating a culture of open innovation?

 Firstly one needs to be quite clear that not everyone is going to win with open innovation.
-In any given industry you have 2 – 4 big players and only one of them will become the clear winner.
-A company needs to start off and understand what open innovation is and what is at stake.
-The reality is that if you start falling behind one of your competitors you will have fewer innovation opportunities to grow.
+In any given industry you have two to four big players and only one of them will become the clear winner.
+A company needs to start off by understanding what open innovation is and what is at stake.
+The reality is that if you start falling behind one of your competitors, you will have fewer innovation opportunities to grow.
 You need to start by building the perception that you are the preferred partner of growth and also have the foundation to be able to deliver in those innovation partnerships.
-It begins with understanding what open innovation is and then you need to start upgrading the innovation mind-set of the key people within the organisation and then filter this down to the rest of the work force.
+Once you understand what open innovation is you need to start upgrading the innovation mind-set of the key people within the organisation and then filter this down to the rest of the workforce.
 It is not an easy process and it does take time.
 Those who invest in these programs early on will be the winners as it is very difficult to catch up once your competitors have already opened up that open innovation process.